barakcohenlab/CRX-Active-Learning/README.md

 python setup.py build_ext -i
 pip install -e .
 ```
+The installation will likely raise warnings about a deprecated Numpy API.
+This is expected behavior.
+To test if the installation of the kernel worked, first navigate to `preimage/preimage/tests` and then run `python -m unittest` to run 275 unit tests in about 16 seconds.
+This is expected to fail with 28 errors, all of which are `AttributeError: 'InferenceFitParameters' object has no attribute 'y_lengths'`.
+These errors are tolerable because they are for a part of the package that we do not use.
 ### 2. Run scripts
 Run all Python scripts by submitting the shell scripts to the cluster with `sbatch --mail_user=<user@example.com> script.sh`.
 You can use the `--dependency=afterok:<job ID>` to setup job dependencies.